 When learning how does divorce mediation work in California, there are a bunch of other benefits in addition to eliminating attorney involvement in divorce negotiations:

-- Good mediators will offer you a flat-fee, all-inclusive mediation so you'll know up front what services are included and exactly what your divorce will cost.
+Good mediators will offer you a flat-fee mediation so you'll know up front what services are included and exactly what your divorce will cost.
 Eliminating the stress associated with the spiraling cost of attorney hourly billing.

 What Else Should I Know about How to Get a Divorce in California Without a Lawyer?